Is Therapy Right For Me? Finding Mental Health Support

 Anxiety

 Another reason you might choose to go to therapy is for anxiety, a feeling characterized by excessive worry and fear.
 Anxiety can cause your quality of life to decline and make it difficult to attend to your daily responsibilities.
 You might find that you're constantly overthinking and running through different scenarios in your head.
-Even if you don't have a diagnosed anxiety disorder, such as generalized anxiety disorder (GAD), panic disorder, or obsessive-compulsive disorder (OCD), a therapist may still be able to help you work through your symptoms and give you the tools you need to thrive.
-Anxiety often accompanies other mental health issues, and a trained professional can address each of them.
+Even if you don't have a diagnosed anxiety disorder, such as generalized anxiety disorder (GAD), panic disorder, or obsessive-compulsive disorder (OCD), a therapist may still be able to help you work through your symptoms and give you the tools for you to thrive.
+Anxiety is challenging for many and often accompanies other mental health issues, but a trained professional can address each of them.
 Anxiety can also lead to many physical symptoms, so it’s important to note that you may benefit from medical advice from your doctor as well.

 Getty/AnnaStills